How Much Does It Cost To Ship A Car Overseas?

 The required documents are among the most critical aspects of hauling a car overseas.
 Not only can your vehicle be denied if you’re missing the proper paperwork, but it can also result in unexpected severe costs, not to mention delays in getting access to your car.

-To further complicate things, the paperwork differs depending on which country you’re sending to, so it’s important to understand this aspect.
+To further complicate things, the paperwork differs depending on which country you’re sending to, so it’s essential to understand this aspect.
 This resource has more information about the paperwork and requirements for shipping to a specific country.

 Overland shipping rates are also based on distance, so the longer the trip to the port, the more it will likely cost.